apprunjs/apprun-docs/docs/architecture-ideas/state-machine.md

 Typically, when building applications, we follow what's known as the event-driven — where an event happens in the application, we update the application state and render the state to the screen.

-Events can happen anytime during user interactions and system interactions while the application can be in any state.
-Before we start to handle the events, we first have to determine what is the current state and then handle the event accordingly.
+Events can happen anytime during user interactions and system interactions, while the application can be in any state.
+Therefore, before we start to handle the events, we first have to determine the current state and then handle the event accordingly.
 Sometimes it can be challenging.

 The state machine provides a state-event-state mapping.
-Before we start to handle the events, we know the current state and the future state, so that we only need to focus on the limited state-event scope.
+Thus, before we start to handle the events, we know the current state and the future state, so that we only need to focus on the limited state-event scope.

 > The specific state machine we are going to use is the [Mealy machine](https://en.wikipedia.org/wiki/Mealy_machine).
 It has an initial state and then transitions to new states based on events and its current state.